lukadfagundes/Josh/docs/ADMIN.md

 3. Update the caption
 4. Click "Save Changes"

+**Reorder Photos:**
+1. Each photo has a drag handle icon (☰) in the top-left corner
+2. Click and hold the drag handle to start dragging
+3. Drag the photo to its new position in the gallery
+4. Visual feedback shows where you can drop the photo (dashed border)
+5. Release to drop - the new order is automatically saved
+6. The public gallery immediately reflects the new order

 **Delete Photo:**
 1. Find the photo in the gallery list
 2. Click "Delete"